Jeff88Ho/chat/README.md

-# Socket.IO Chat
+# chatie

 A simple chat demo for socket.io

 ## How to use

 ```
-$ cd socket.io
+$ cd chatie
 $ npm install
-$ cd examples/chat
-$ npm install
-$ node .
+$ node index.js
 ```

-And point your browser to `http://localhost:3000`.
-Optionally, specify a port by supplying the `PORT` env variable.
+Point your browser to `http://localhost:3000` or a port by supplying the `PORT` env variable.

 ## Features